vismaywalde/vismaywalde/README.md

 # :wave: Hey There !!
 I'm <a href = "">**Vismay Walde**</a>
 - 🔭 I am currently a third year MnC undergraduate at IIT Ropar.
-- 🌱: I am interested in Web Development, CP and fields like AI/ML.
+- 🌱: I am interested in Web Development, Competative Programming and fields like AI/ML.
 - 💻: I am proficient in C, C++, HTML, CSS, JavaScript, React.js and Node.js.
 - 🌐: Personal Website: https://google.com/
 - ✨: Looking forward to collaborating on some amazing projects